cloudfoundry/diego-release/examples/aws/OPTIONAL.md

 ## Setup a SQL database for Diego

-Support for using a SQL database instead of *etcd* for the backing store of Diego is still in the experimental phase.

 We support two ways of providing a SQL database.
 They are:

 * [Setup RDS MySQL](#setup-aws-rds-mysql) *OR*